Funmilayo-Aina/Portfolio/README.md

 One of the hypotheses under consideration is that churn is driven by the customers’ price sensitivities and that it is possible to predict customers likely to churn using a predictive model.
 The client also wants to try a discounting strategy, with the head of the SME division suggesting that offering customers at high propensity to churn a 20% discount might be effective.
 We have been asked to go deeper on the hypothesis that the churn is driven by the customers’ price sensitivities.
 Detail in the repo

-###Project 2
+### Project 2

 Predicting Boston Housing Prices: A model to predict the value of a given house in the Boston real estate market using various statistical modelling tools.
 Identified the best price that a client can sell their house utilizing machine learning.
 Project 3: Exploratory Data Analysis and Machine leanring – Titanic Disaster Competition: Simple analysis of house prices including quick visualizations with correlation plots and heat maps.

 #### Tools Familiar with :

-  scikit-learn, Pandas, Seaborn, Matplotlib,Pickle,MySQL, PostGre SQL,MongoDB,SQLite3 Tableau, Git, Advanced Excel,VBA, MS Suits, G-Suits,Django frame  work,HTML,CSS,Javascript,ETL process,C programming,PHP,Power BI
+  Pickle,MySQL, PostGre SQL,,HTML,CSS,Javascript,ETL process,C programming,PHP,Power BI,SAS

 ### Core Competencies

-  Methodologies: Machine Learning, Statistics Languages: Python (Pandas, Numpy, Scikit-Learn, Scipy, Seaborn,Matplotlib), R Querying languages:MySQL,SQLite3,PostGreSQL,MongoDB,Tableau Programming languages:Python
+  Methodologies: Machine Learning, Statistics Languages: Python (Pandas, Numpy, Scikit-Learn, Scipy, Seaborn,Matplotlib),R Querying languages:MySQL,SQLite3,PostGreSQL,MongoDB,Tableau, Advanced Excel,VBA, MS-Suits, G-Suits,Django framework Programming languages:Python

 ------------------------------------------------------------------------------------------------------------------------------------------